De-Panther/unity-webxr-export/docs/controllers.md

 # Configure Unity Input Manager

+To get up and running using pre-configured Input Manager settings, copy `Project Settings/InputManager.asset` from this repo into your own project.

-`Edit > Project Settings > Input`
+You can also choose to manually configure the Input Manager by using `Edit > Project Settings > Input`

 Below is an example of a Unity Input Manager entries that map to `WebVRControllerInputMap` configuration as shown above.